 For Wieners, Craft Cans, and Cool Neighbors: Memphis Taproom

 The northerly Kensington neighborhood has very little going in the outdoor boozing department, which is why the narrow beer garden Memphis Taproom runs next to its primary barroom was such an instant hit.
-The flagstone-paved space, complete with picnic tables, string lights, a painted-on projection screen for movies and big games (what up World Cup) and a lively but respectful regular crowd (it is a quiet residential 'hood, after all), is a warm-weather staple in this part of town.
+The flagstone-paved space, complete with picnic tables, string lights, a painted-on projection screen for movies and big games, and a lively but respectful regular crowd (it is a quiet residential 'hood, after all), is a warm-weather staple in this part of town.

 2331 E. Cumberland St., Philadelphia, PA 19125